SaanidhyaM/page_scanner/README.md

 # page_scanner
-made a working page scanner using opencv
+this is a document scanner using opencv works best with wooden background

+# modules_required
+pip install the following
+1. scikit-image
+2. --upgrade imutils

+# how to run
+write this in terminal and run
+"python main.py --image img.jpg"